Esri/pyprt/README.md

 ### Build with Docker

+Note: On Windows, Docker needs to be switched to "Windows Containers".

+#### Build Wheels

 1. Open a shell in the PyPRT git root
 1. Create the desired image for the build toolchain (adapt `py36` to your desired Python version):
    * Linux: `docker build --rm -f envs/centos7/py36/Dockerfile -t pyprt:centos7-py36 --build-arg USER_ID=$(id -u) --build-arg GROUP_ID=$(id -g) .`